 77. “Wasted Time (Reprise)” (Hotel California).
 This callback to an earlier track isn’t properly an original song—rather, it’s a minute-and-a-half instrumental piece for strings, reiterating and complicating the melody of “Wasted Time.”
 It’s also beautiful and moving, providing a richly textured transition from the mournful “Wasted Time” to the merciless “Victim of Love.”
 Props for the cut go not only to Henley and Frey for the melody but also to Henley’s old Felicity/Shiloh bandmate Jim Ed Norman, who arranged the strings and presumably contributed the spellbinding counterpoint passage that makes the reprise worthy as a stand-alone experience.

 76. “Train Leaves Here This Morning” (Eagles).
 The cheap joke is to call this one a Byrd dropping.
 Before landing his spot in the Flying Burrito Brothers alongside Chris Hillman and Gram Parsons, Leadon played with another member of the Byrds, Gene Clark, in the pioneering country-rock outfit Dillard & Clark.
 The relationship led Clark and Leadon to cowrite this exceedingly mellow number, and in fact an earlier version of the tune appears on the lone Dillard & Clark LP.
-As for the Eagles rendition, its got that appealing down-home bounce one associates with authentic old-school country music, and the ambivalent lyrics say something about reaching personal crossroads.
+As for the Eagles rendition, it’s got that appealing down-home bounce one associates with authentic old-school country music, and the ambivalent lyrics say something about reaching personal crossroads.
 However, the narrative is so vague, and the melody so leisurely, that the song makes only the faintest of impressions.
 On the plus side, “Train Leaves Here This Morning” works as part of the overall vibe of the first album, though it represents a type of I-guess-that’s-good-enough, pass-the-joint, hippy-dippy musicianship the band was wise to leave behind.

 75. “Midnight Flyer” (On the Border).
 Meisner sings the dorkiest song on the band’s third album, a pickin’-and-grinnin’ bopper penned by Memphis-born singer-songwriter Paul Craft.
 Far more of a piece with the rural material on the band’s first record than with the increasingly sophisticated stuff that dominates On the Border, “Midnight Flyer” is performed and sung with the group’s usual professionalism.
 Leadon sounds like he’s having a blast scratching his Grand Ole Opry itch, and Meisner demonstrates once more why his voice was strong enough to rise above the noise of busy arrangements.
 By this point in the band’s development, however, they had so much more to offer than layering oohs and aahs atop frivolous ditties.